 In the next stage we start to build characters and plots for our stories.
 We will story-board ideas (using pictures) / brainstorm orally as a group / write plans for our stories.
 At this stage we may also do short pieces of writing, e.g. poems / descriptions etc.

 We then start to write our stories.
 I introduce interesting literary techniques for students to use, some of which we will have already looked at in the creative games (these vary for each age group, but may include, for example, similes / metaphors / personification / sentence structure / show not tell / using the senses etc.).

 We usually write the stories in stages with discussion after each stage (we all read our stories out loud and give feedback to each other).
 Finally, each student will finish writing their story and I will take it in to mark and give written feedback on it.
 Here is an article I’ve written on how I teach creative writing, as published in Families magazine: https://paintwritenow.co.uk/2016/12/04/how-i-teach-creative-writing/

 My teaching methods and ethos come from my experience of teaching over the past ten years and my degrees in literature and law, in addition to research I have carried out on key teachers and writers who have written about the writing process.
 These include (but are not limited to): Pie Corbett, Jane Considine, Mary Roche, Steve Bowkett, Michael Rosen, Cressida Cowell and Neil Gaiman.

-For more details on my process in the lessons and ethos, please see How I teach Creative Writing.
 For examples of work from the Creative Writing classes see Beautiful Work from Creative Writing Classes 2016-2017.
 For examples of work from my most recent intensive courses see Under the Ground and Fantastical Creatures.